November 30, 2020 by Peter B. Laird

 Ovarian is the fifth leading cause of cancer among women, according to the American Cancer Society; this year, roughly 21,750 women will be diagnosed with it.
 This cancer develops primarily in older women — women over age 40 are most at risk – and a woman’s odds of getting ovarian cancer during her lifetime is about one in 78.

-In advance of Ovarian Cancer Awareness Month in September, Dr. Lambrou says there are five things every woman should know about the disease, its symptoms and its treatment.
+Dr. Lambrou says there are five things every woman should know about the disease, its symptoms and its treatment.

 1. Genetic Screening is Key